Saxion University of Applied Sciences: Locations

 Saxion University of Applied Sciences has three campuses in the East of the Netherlands - one campus in each of the three Dutch cities of Deventer, Enschede and Apeldoorn.
-Thanks to the important contribution of agriculture to the local economy, this region is renowned for its beautiful countryside and fairly relaxed pace of life.
-However, all four Saxion locations have good public transport facilities, meaning that the hustle and bustle of the major cities of Amsterdam, Rotterdam, Utrecht and The Hague is no more than 1½ hours away.

 Enschede

 The campus in Enschede is the first real 'City Campus' in the Netherlands.
 Characteristic to the building are the pavilions, which lodge different types of education.
 The campus does not consist of just classrooms, but also of working spaces for individuals or study groups, the so-called ‘study landscape’.
-The campus is a 5 minutes walk from the city town, so after class student easily can find a study spot in the centre or have a drink with friends.
+The campus is a 5 minutes walk from the city town, so after class students can easily find a study spot in the centre or have a drink with friends.
 Saxion has housing accommodations in Enschede for all of first year international students from outside EU/EEA.
 After the first year, student can search for a room or studio in an (international) student accommodation.

 Deventer

 The Saxion campus in Deventer is located in the centre and at walking distance from the train station.
 The striking architecture, designed by the Dutch architect Paul Dirks and the special location, a few minutes from the old town, the city centre and the arts centre, are all ingredients that make this an exceptional learning environment.